sjaturner/arrange/README.md

         pad 2                   # Another GCC inserted pad ui 4                    # The final unsigned integer

-The final stage in the pipeline just makes the decorations which describe the elements nicely aligned.
+The final stage in the pipeline just makes the decorations, which describe the elements, nicely aligned.

 ## A Terser Output